jpluscplusm/blog.jpluscplusm.com/_posts/old/2013-01-23-securing-jenkins-behind-an-nginx-reverse-proxy.md

 ---
 category: outdated-blog-posts
+title: "Securing Jenkins behind an Nginx reverse proxy"
 ---

-# Securing Jenkins behind an nginx reverse proxy

 Jenkins comes with an embedded HTTP server, which you can reverse proxy with nginx - but what do you need to lock down and where do you need to do it?